 - Open Mozilla Firefox.

-- Click the menu button, which looks like three horizontal lines ( ☰ ) in the upper right-hand corner of your Firefox Window, and select Options.
-(If you are using OS X, go to your Firefox menu at the top of your screen and select Preferences).
+- Click the menu button, which looks like three horizontal lines ( ☰ ) in the upper-right corner of your Firefox window, and select Options.
+(If you are using macOS, go to your Firefox menu at the top of your screen and select Preferences).